diofant/diofant/docs/release/notes-0.13.rst

 * :sympyissue:`21180`: Bug: sympy.factor doesn't work for Poly !!!
 * :sympyissue:`21167`: Empty list of solutions returned for equation with cubic roots
 * :sympyissue:`21029`: Continuous limits involving division by x
+* :sympyissue:`20697`: Series is not simplified to final answer in output in sympy 1.7.1